almostearthling/whenever/README.md

 One notable exception, which is also particularly useful, is the _notification_ of changes in the filesystem for watched entities (files or directories), which is implemented in **Whenever** as one of the possible events that can fire conditions, the other being _DBus signals_ which are generally available on linux desktops (at least _Gnome_ and _KDE_).

-Note that if an event arises more that one time within the tick interval, it is automatically _debounced_ and a single occurrence is counted.
+Note that if an event arises more that once within the tick interval, it is automatically _debounced_ and a single occurrence is counted.

 All _event_ definition sections must start with the TOML `[[event]]` header.